 I have to add that Gaženica is also a fishing port.
 Our county is famous for fishing - 50% of the total catch in Croatia comes from right here; over 50% of the white fish catch and over 70% of tuna farming is done here.
 One part of Gaženica is a fish port, the middle part is the passenger port, and the third part is a soon-to-be cargo port.
 We are building a RORO ramp which is going to be finished in about seven months and we're going to get an additional 12 hectares of land.
-Of the ferries to Trieste that transport about 150 trucks, a percentage of these trucks will stop here and drive directly there, because of the almost-perfect infrastructure and because we are right in the middle of the Adriatic coast.
+Of the ferries to Trieste that transport about 150 trucks, a percentage of these trucks will stop here and drive directly there, because of the almostperfect infrastructure and because we are right in the middle of the Adriatic coast.
 The whole of Middle Europe is gravitating towards us precisely because of our perfect highway network and of course the fact that the airport is five minutes away.
-Also, one small detail about the airport that is really important is that the of flat surface that is state-owned.
-You can't find that anywhere else in Croatia or in Central Europe.
-If you want to invest anywhere in the Mediterranean, especially in Croatia, you have to invest in state-owned land because of the complicated land register.
+Also, one small detail about the airport that is really important is that the national park in the region